Chart Color Schemes

 Population growth drivers in Royal Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Royal Park is estimated at around 3,700 as of Feb 2026.
-This reflects an increase of 247 people since the 2021 Census, which reported a population of 3,453 people.
-The change is inferred from the resident population of 3,625 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,284 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Royal Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA4 region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Royal Park as of May 2026 is around 3,631.
+This reflects an increase of 178 people since the 2021 Census, which reported a population of 3,453.
+The change is inferred from the resident population of 3,616 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, and an additional 34 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,241 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Royal Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected for Royal Park, with the suburb expected to increase by 654 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.5% in total over the 17 years.
+Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected for Royal Park, with the suburb expected to increase by 547 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.7% over the 16-year period.

 Frequently Asked Questions - Population